abigailkarst/ZoomShiny/README.md

 # ZoomShiny
-The goal of this project is to analyze zoom transcripts using a shiny app
+The goal of this project is to analyze zoom transcripts using a shiny app.
+We hope to be able to use citizen data.